 "Here in Enfield, we've become the sacrifice zone of Tompkins County, we're paying crushing taxes to a county that doesn't give us really any economic development incentive," Kirchgessner said.

 Additionally, both candidates took a few energy questions.
-McGee said she would doesn't necessarily oppose wind energy (though she did start a moratorium targeting it), but called the Black Oak Wind Farm project a "debacle" and said she would want a wind energy development to have suitable setbacks from property lines, not just residences, if one was to happen.
+McGee said she would doesn't necessarily oppose wind energy (though she did start a moratorium targeting it), but called the Black Oak Wind Farm project a "debacle" and said she would want a wind energy development to have suitable setbacks from property lines, not just residences, if one were to happen.
 She noted that the town's new Wind Law is currently being reviewed and could be voted on soon.
 Kirchgessner also said she wouldn't necessarily be against wind energy development, although she added that she would like to see Enfield own its own energy production means.

 Additionally on the topic of energy, both candidates said they would support solar energy development.
 McGee said she'd prefer that to wind energy because the infrastructure is less intrusive, but that she'd want to make sure it "doesn't run rough-shot" over Enfield.
 Kirchgessner encouraged solar development, saying that the town should maximize the usage of its copious amount of open land.